CivicTechWR/WRvotes/README-updating.md

 Adding Media Entries
 --------------------

-There are two kinds of media.
+There are three kinds of media.
 One is news items, which are of interest to people exploring deep into the election.
+One is opinion pieces.

 One is called "Questionnaires and Recorded Meetings" which is intended to serve as side-by-side comparisons of candidates.
 These are the resources that people hoping to make up their minds in a hurry should use.

-In `media.csv` these two types are distinguished by the `IsComparison` field.
-If this field is set to 'Y' then the entry will be included in "Questionnaires and Recorded Meetings".
+In `media.csv` these two types are distinguished by the `ComparisonOrOpinion` field.
+If this field is set to 'Comparison' then the entry will be included in "Questionnaires and Recorded Meetings".
+If it is 'Opinion' it will be marked as an opinion piece.
 Otherwise it is a regular news item.

+Note that capitals count!

 Adding Menu Entries
 -------------------